LEAD: Min-Max Optimization from a Physical Perspective: Abstract

 \section{Abstract}

 Adversarial formulations such as generative adversarial networks (GANs) have rekindled interest in two-player min-max games.
 A central obstacle in the optimization of such games is the rotational dynamics that hinder their convergence.
-Existing methods typically employ intuitive, carefully hand-designed mechanisms for controlling such rotations.
-In this paper, we take a novel approach to address this issue by casting min-max optimization as a physical system.
-We leverage tools from physics to introduce LEAD (Least-Action Dynamics), a second-order optimizer for min-max games.
-Next, using Lyapunov stability theory and spectral analysis, we study LEAD's convergence properties in continuous and discrete-time settings for bilinear games to demonstrate linear convergence to the Nash equilibrium.
-Finally, we empirically evaluate our method on synthetic setups and CIFAR-10 image generation to demonstrate improvements over baseline methods.
+In this paper, we show that game optimization shares dynamic properties with particle systems subject to multiple forces, and one can leverage tools from physics to improve optimization dynamics.
+Inspired by the physical framework, we propose LEAD, an optimizer for min-max games.
+Next, using Lyapunov stability theory and spectral analysis, we study LEAD’s convergence properties in continuous and discrete time settings for a class of quadratic min-max games to demonstrate linear convergence to the Nash equilibrium.
+Finally, we empirically evaluate our method on synthetic setups and CIFAR-10 image generation to demonstrate improvements in GAN training.